On leadership debt

 Bad leadership has many consequences and comes in many forms.
 Be it the inability to make meaningful decisions in time, inability to motivate people to work in the same direction, or even people frequently leaving the organization in frustration.
 All bad leadership leads to an erosion of the performance of an organization as a whole until it no longer functions as intended.
 This is leadership debt.
 As with technical debt, it is usually not one big event leading to that state, but many small mistakes and wrong assumptions in leadership that accumulate.

-Minimizing the amount of debt incurred is doable, but avoiding it completely is almost impossible.
-As a consequence the focus is not primarily in avoiding leadership debt up front, but rather in being able to pay back the interest as quickly as possible.
+Minimizing the amount of debt incurred is doable, avoiding it completely is almost impossible.
+As a consequence, the focus is not primarily on avoiding leadership debt upfront, but rather on being able to pay back the interest as quickly as possible.
 As in software engineering, training people and encouraging constant learning is a very good start.